achristen/Meteobike/readme.md

 ![Images/IMG_dht22wiring](Images/IMG_dht22wiring.jpg)

 Double check if the connection is correct.
-A wrong connection could damage the sensor and or the Raspberry Pi Zero.
+A wrong connection could also damage the sensor and or the Raspberry Pi Zero.
 Then reconnect the power cable to the Raspberry Pi Zero.
 The Raspberry Pi Zero restarts, and its green light flashes.

-Once started, the DHT 22 Sensor can be polled with the following commands in Python.
+Once started, the DHT 22 Sensor can be polled with the following commands in Python Version 2 (not Version 3!).
 First start the Phython development environment for Python 2.7 in interactive mode.
 In Python, enter

     >>> import Adafruit_DHT
     >>> humidity, temperature = Adafruit_DHT.read_retry(Adafruit_DHT.DHT22,4)